Aero-Codes/esx_doorlock-Better-3D-text-and-distance-/README.md

 Now checks for doors set in config and assigns text coordinates automatically.
 Ignores doors that are not in range.
-Seperated entityfreeze and control check to reduce functions being performed.
+Seperated into three threads to reduce number of functions being performed.
 Doors will lock once the door swing is complete.
 Support for sliding doors (gates).
 Improved cpu usage.
+Animation when interacting with doors.